Race Against Dementia Ignition Fund

 Race Against Dementia Ignition Grants are available for up to 24 months duration and funding up to £100,000.
 Applications are accepted from UK-based early and mid-career researchers, including current and past Race Against Dementia Fellows, however applications from more senior researchers will also be considered, and all will be subject to our peer review process.
 There are no limits on the number of applications from an institution but only one application per applicant is allowed

 The two-stage application process is designed to be simple and rapid.
-To apply please download and complete our simple Application Form and submit to ignitionfund@raceagainstdementia.com.
+To apply please fill in the Application Form below and submit it to ignitionfund@raceagainstdementia.com.
 After peer-review of the applications, top applicants will then be invited to an interview.

 Part 1: The Scientific Proposal requires: